lichess-org/chessground/README.md

 Chessground is designed to fulfill all lichess.org web and mobile apps needs, so it is pretty featureful.

 - Fast.
-Uses virtual DOM; runs smoothly on elder mobile phones
+Uses virtual DOM; runs smoothly even on elder mobile phones
-- Small footprint: 13K gzipped (38K unzipped) including dependencies
+- Small footprint: 12K gzipped (32K unzipped) including dependencies
 - Standalone, or composable as a mithril.js module
 - Entirely configurable and reconfigurable at any time
 - Styling with CSS: board and pieces can be changed by simply switching a class